Soga Monogatari: Plot

 Gosho no Gorōmaru capturing Soga Tokimune.
 From the ukiyo-e series Warriors Trembling with Courage by Tsukioka Yoshitoshi.

-Events take place in 12th century Japan.
-The general accepted version is that the father of the Soga brothers, Soga Sukenari and Soga Tokimune, was killed (the reasons differ, but it was probably an argument over land rights) when the two were infants.
+Events take place in 12th-century Japan.
+The generally accepted version is that the father of the Soga brothers, Soga Sukenari and Soga Tokimune, was killed (the reasons differ, but it was probably an argument over land rights) when the two were infants.
 As adults the brothers became skilled fighters intent on avenging their father and retrieving his sword Tomokirimaru.

 In May 1193, the Soga brothers participated in shogun Minamoto Yoritomo's hunting event Fuji no Makigari.
 On the last night of the event, the brothers took their revenge and killed their father Kudō Yūsuke.
 After the brothers killed ten other participants in a fierce battle, the elder brother Sukenari was shot by Yūsuke's subordinate Nitta Tadatsune.
 The younger brother Tokimune killed all the samurai one by one who attempted to stop him, and broke into Yoritomo's living quarters.
 However, Yoritomo's close vassal Gosho no Gorōmaru, who was in Yoritomo's bedchamber, took Tokimune down, thus ending the massacre and saving the shogun from a possible assassination attempt.
 The next day, Tokimune was brought in for questioning by Yoritomo about the motives of the incident, but was ultimately executed.

 Authorship

-The Tale of the Soga Brothers origin cannot be traced to a single creator.
+The Tale of the Soga Brothers cannot be traced to a single creator.
 Like most of these historical stories, it is the result of the compounding of (often differing) versions passed down through an oral or other tradition.
 The origin of the story may be true, but the story is probably romanticised.
 In some versions of the story it is only revealed at the end that the main character is actually one of the brothers.